-The Town is currently updating its Asset Management Plans to ensure compliance with Ontario Regulation 588/17 requirements.
+The Town has recently updated its Asset Management Plans to include non-core assets and to ensure compliance with Ontario Regulation 588/17 requirements.

 Paved road